NHAS/wag/README.md

 `DatabaseLocation`: Where to load the sqlite3 database from, it will be created if it does not exist
 `Socket`: Wag control socket, changing this will allow multiple wag instances to run on the same machine
-`Issuer`: TOTP issuer, the name that will get added to the TOTP app
-`DNS`: An array of DNS servers that will be automatically used, and set as "Allowed" (no MFA)
 `Acls`: Defines the `Groups` and `Policies` that restrict routes

 `Webserver`: Object that contains the public and tunnel listening addresses of the webserver